Pandelune/ab-boilerplate/README.md

 - draw your art based on these properties (this step must not use random numbers) You will also be able to calculate the stats based on the data from generation.

-While there will be some code which is the same between `mint.js` and `test.js`, I recommend to keep them separate, so that `mint.js` remains as minimalist as possible.
+While there will be some code which is the same between `mint.ts` and `test.ts`, I recommend to keep them separate, so that `mint.ts` remains as minimalist as possible (which will save you gas as some point).

 Split your code into multiple different files.
 Webpack will care about packing.